-Brazil is currently at a major crossroads in the push towards greater connectivity and communication.
+Brazil is currently at a major crossroads in the push toward greater connectivity and communication.

 A major deal with Chinese tech giant Huawei to introduce 5G network power into Brazil has stalled for several weeks.
 This has increased the chances of Brazil losing some economic competitiveness in the global economy.